Nożyk Synagogue

+Designed by Karol Kozłowski in the Romanesque Revival and Rundbogenstil styles and completed in 1902, the synagogue is the only surviving prewar Jewish house of prayer in Warsaw.
+The synagogue was desecrated by Nazis during World War II, was restored after the war, and remains operational.
+The synagogue building also houses the Warsaw Jewish Commune, as well as other Jewish organizations.

 History

-Before World War II the Jewish community of Warsaw, one of the largest Jewish communities in the world at that time, had over 400 houses of prayer at its disposal.
-However, at the end of 19th century only two of them were separate structures, while the rest were smaller chapels attached to schools, hospitals or private homes.
+Before World War II the Jewish community of Warsaw was one of the largest Jewish communities in the world at that time, with over 400 houses of prayer.
+However, at the end of 20th century only two of them were separate structures, while the rest were smaller chapels attached to schools, hospitals or private homes.